goruby/goruby/README.md

 ## Community
 - [#goruby Channel on Gophers Slack](https://gophers.slack.com/messages/goruby/) (invites to Gophers Slack are available [here](http://blog.gopheracademy.com/gophers-slack-community/#how-can-i-be-invited-to-join:2facdc921b2310f18cb851c36fa92369))

+## Licence

+Currently, there is no licence in this repo which causes problems on use/reuse.
+There is a [PR](https://github.com/goruby/goruby/pull/59) proposing a new licence.
+Please consider reviewing or commenting on it to gather opinions.

 ## REPL
 There is a basic REPL within `cmd/girb`.
 It supports multiline expressions and all syntax elements the language supports yet.